katerinanavab/webdocs/docs/unit03/proj301.md

 #### Project Goal
 Design and develop a **one-page personal website** using Bootstrap classes and UI components.
 Your website should reflect your _personality_, _interests_, or _goals_ and include well-organized sections with responsive layouts.
-> 💡 **INSPIRATION:** [Developer Portfolio Websites](https://github.com/emmabostian/developer-portfolios) → scroll down to links, open random pages, make notes of _design choices_ that resonate with you.

 <div class="setup" markdown="block">